 The grant from The Giving Circle would be used to contribute to the cost needed to hire their first employee.

-Soar’s mission is to create early intervention programs and environments that enhance teenagers wellbeing to release and cultivate their potential.
+SOAR’s mission is to create early intervention programs and environments that enhance teenagers wellbeing to release and cultivate their potential.
 It provides preventative, wellness workshops to young people from all backgrounds.

-Funding from The Giving Circle goes towards recruiting and training more young adults to work with teenagers in their programmes.
+In 2018, funding from The Giving Circle goes towards recruiting and training more young adults to work with teenagers in their programmes.

 MyMind’s aim is to pioneer a new and sustainable model of community and online mental health services that are accessible and affordable to everyone.
 Based around the country, MyMind offers low cost, high quality service available in a number of languages.